ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 One of the most common uses for Ethereum is for a group to create a tradable token, in a sense their own currency.
 These tokens typically follow a standard, [ERC-20](https://eips.ethereum.org/EIPS/eip-20).
-This standard makes it possible to write tools, such as liquidity pools and wallets, that work with all ERC-20 currencies.
-In this article we will analyze the [OpenWhisk Solidity ERC20 implenetation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol), as well as the
+This standard makes it possible to write tools, such as liquidity pools and wallets, that work with all ERC-20 tokens.
+In this article we will analyze the
+[OpenWhisk Solidity ERC20 implenetation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol), as well as the
 [Interface definition](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol).